Butter Tart Bars

 Delicious and They Taste Like Traditional Butter Tarts

 Do you love butter tarts?
-Many people do but because of the work involved in making them: preparing pastry, having to roll it out and cut it into rounds, preparing the filling, and so on, they may not make them often.
+Many people do but because of the work involved in making them: preparing pastry, having to roll it out and cut it into rounds, preparing the filling, and so on, they may not make them that often.

 So how does one get that great taste but without all the work?

 Butter tart bars fill the bill perfectly.
 I came across this recipe years ago and was so pleased with the flavor of these bars, I've been making them ever since.
 They are that delicious.
 They taste every bit as good as butter tarts but making them is so much easier.

 Oftentimes, store-bought butter tarts tend to be on the sweet side (some are sicky-sweet), so another plus is that if you make your own butter tart bars, you can taste your topping mixture and adjust your ingredients to make your bars more buttery and not as sweet, if that is your preference.
 I don't know about you but I don't like the sweet to kill the buttery flavor.